istaves/covid-variant-counter/README.md

 ## Variant dictionary

-The dictionary takes the form of a table.
+The dictionary takes the form of a table store as a `.csv` file.
 The column headers (entries in the first row) are the variant names and the row headers (in the first colomn) are positions.

 In the approprate cells...